 You will obviously need to know everything about the war in Ukraine.
 The management of the Covid crisis continued to raise questions, especially outside of France.
-Still linked to international issues, the Winter Olympics in Beijing or the soccer competition that has just ended the year 2022 in Qatar can be the subject of questions.
-In France, the re-election of President Emmanuel Macron was an obviously much commented political event, and you are also likely to be asked about it as well as about the controversial topics that marked the electoral campaign.
+Still linked to international issues, the Winter Olympics in Beijing or the soccer competition that has just ended the year 2022 in Qatar can be the question of questions.
+In France, the re-election of President Emmanuel Macron was an obviously much commented political event, and you are also likely to be asked about it as well as about the controversial questions that marked the electoral campaign.

 → The method for the Sciences Po exams